 For most families, they are also a better choice than the Alligator Bayou rooms.

-They are the same price as the Alligator Bayou rooms, but are more convenient than most.
-Moreover, they have about 50% more drawer space than the Alligator Bayou 5 person rooms, their drawers can be accessed all the time, and their theming, while not quite as interesting as that of Alligator Bayou, is much less dark and murky.
+They are typically around the same price as the Alligator Bayou rooms, but are more convenient than most.
+Moreover, they have about 50% more drawer space than the Alligator Bayou 5 person rooms, their drawers can be easily accessed all the time, and their theming, while not quite as interesting as that of Alligator Bayou, is less dark and murky.

 A PHOTO TOUR OF THE STANDARD ROOMS AT PORT ORLEANS RIVERSIDE

-The floor plans of the Riverside standard rooms (see above) are about as typical of the Disney World moderate resorts as you’ll find–similar to those of the Royal Rooms and identical to the floor plans of Port Orleans French Quarter.
+The floor plans of the Riverside standard rooms (above) are about as typical of the Disney World moderate resorts as you’ll find–similar to those of the Royal Rooms and to the floor plans of sister resort Port Orleans French Quarter.

 When you enter, you’ll find two queen beds on one side.
-Each has its own separately controlled reading light–although the switches were left in the same spot that put them in the middle of the former two full beds, which was an odd choice.
+Each has its own separately controlled reading light.

 All the Riverside rooms are short on dresser drawers, but these rooms and Royal rooms have the most, and most convenient, drawer space.
-(Alligator Bayou rooms have about 50% less space in drawers that are inaccessible when the Murphy Bed in those rooms is in use.)
+(Alligator Bayou rooms have about 50% less space in drawers that are hard to access when the Murphy Bed in those rooms is in use.)